Know What before Know How

 Loft is the angle of the clubface plane as measured from vertical.

-These two simple concepts, formed from a foundation of knowledge, allow golfers to develop sound fundamentals that can lead to consistent ball striking and an enjoyable day on the golf course.
+These two simple concepts, built on a foundation of knowledge, enable golfers to develop sound fundamentals that can lead to consistent ball striking and an enjoyable day on the golf course.

-Knowing WHAT makes a ball fly and WHAT the club has to do to produce flight provides the clarity for intention when striking a golf ball; in turn, providing the best chance to reach desirable outcomes in ball flight.
+Knowing WHAT makes a ball fly and WHAT the club has to do to produce flight provides the clarity for intention when striking a golf ball; in turn, it provides the best chance to reach desirable outcomes in ball flight.

 Impact